simonostendorf/k3s-hetzner/docs/deployment/cluster-autoscaler.md

 7. Configure the scale down timer here
 8. Set this to true if you want to use public ipv4 addresses

+!!! error "Attention"
+    The hetzner cloud-api is only available via IPv4.
+    The nodes have to reach the cloud-api because they run a python-script at boot to assign the correct private ip.
+    You can find more information about this in the [hetzner github issue](https://github.com/hetznercloud/hcloud-cloud-controller-manager/issues/299).

 !!! todo "ToDo"
     Maybe `HCLOUD_PLACEMENT_GROUP` is a possible option, but its not tested yet.

 The default configuration will create 3 agent pools with minimal 1 node and maximal 10 nodes.
 The nodes will be created with the CX21 server type and will be located in the FSN1 / HEL1 and NBG1 datacenter.

+!!! info "Information"
+    The minimal nodes will not be created directly.
+    The cluster-autoscaler needs a scaleup-event to create new nodes.
+    The agents will get created if they are needed and then not deleted if you define a minimum node number.

 ## Deploy Workload
 You can apply the cluster autoscaler with the following command: